astronomer/airflow-guides/guides/dag-best-practices.md

 ## Leverage Airflow Features

-The next category of best practices relates to getting the most out of Airflow by leveraging built-in features and the broader Airflow ecosystem to fulfill specific use cases.
+The next category of best practices relates to getting the most out of Airflow by leveraging built-in features and the broader Airflow ecosystem, namely provider packages for third-party integrations, to fulfill specific use cases.
 Using Airflow in this way makes it easier to scale and pull in the right tools based on your needs.

 ### Make Use of Provider Packages